JenSeReal/otel-getting-started/tutorial/content/intro/problems_with_the_status_quo/index.md

 The people with the most knowledge of what is important when operating a piece of software are the developers and maintainers themselves.
 However, there is currently no good way to communicate through native instrumentation.
 One option would be to pick the instrumentation of an observability solution.
-However, this would add additional dependencies to the project and force users to integrate it into their system.
+However, this would add additional dependencies to the project and force users to integrate it into their systems.
 While running multiple logging and metrics systems is impractical but technically possible, tracing is outright impossible as it requires everyone to agree on a standard for trace context propagation to work.
-A common strategy for solving problems in computer science is by adding a layer of indirection.
+A common strategy for solving problems in computer science is to add a layer of indirection.
 Instead of embedding vendor-specific instrumentation, open-source developers often provide observability hooks.
 This allows users to write adapters that connect the open-source component to their observability system.
 While this approach provides greater flexibility, it also has its fair share of problems.